ShootMe/KalimbaTAS/README.md

 Open Kalimba in your Steam directory (usually C:\Program Files (x86)\Steam\steamapps\common\Kalimba\)

 ### Setup
-	Copy Assembly-CSharp.dll and KalimbaTAS.dll to (Kalimba\Kalimba_Data\Managed\) from the above directory.
+	Copy Assembly-CSharp.dll and KalimbaTAS.dll to (\Kalimba_Data\Managed\).

 	Make sure to backup the original Assembly-CSharp.dll before hand.

-If you are going to playback a TAS file that is already created copy the file to (C:\Program Files (x86)\Steam\steamapps\common\Kalimba\) and make sure it is named 'Kalimba.tas'
+If you are going to playback a TAS file that is already created, copy the file to the steam directory listed at the top and make sure it is named 'Kalimba.tas'
 Otherwise the program will record a new file there in it's place.

 ### Controls